HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 )
 }}

 `x` descriptors shipped first and are simpler to reason about, but `w` descriptors are more powerful.
 It is encouraging to see that `w` descriptors are more common.
-And while `x` descriptor adoption has remained constant since 2022, [`w` descriptor usage is still growing](https://almanac.httparchive.org/en/2022/media#fig-23); `w` descriptor adoption is up three percentage points on mobile and seven percentage points on desktop.
+And while `x` descriptor adoption hasn’t increased much since 2022, [`w` descriptor usage is still growing](https://almanac.httparchive.org/en/2022/media#fig-23); `w` descriptor adoption is up four percentage points on mobile and six percentage points on desktop.

 ### `sizes`